-We use the intersections of three great circles – the horizon, the ecliptic and the prime meridian – to define the field.
-These points, traditional called pivots or hinges, represent the “cross of matter” or the material plane.
+We use the intersections of three great circles – the horizon, the ecliptic, and the prime meridian – to define the field.
+These points, traditionally called pivots or hinges, represent the “cross of matter” or the material plane.
 We also call them the chart’s angles.

 It represents how you “dawn” on the world – not surprising since it’s also where the Sun rises in the East.
 It also represents YOU.
 Your body, your appearance, your style.
 It’s associated with the First House.

 Opposite the Ascendant lies the Descendant (DSC), or the place where the Sun sets in the West.

 The Descendant is associated with the Seventh House.
 It’s opposite the first, so it contains what’s NOT you – or in other words.
 The Other.
 Especially the important others in your life – your spouse, partners (business and romantic) of course.
 But also the other side of a debate, the other team.
 Even your adversaries or competitors.

 Along the north-south axis, we have the Tenth House and the Fourth House.

 The Medium Coeli (MC), also known as the Midheaven, is located at the intersection of the ecliptic and the prime meridian in the sky overhead.
 It’s the highest point in the sky planets can travel during the day.

 And so, because this area of your life contains the things that are literally the most elevated in the sky at the time, it also has to do with the highest potential of that moment.
 It’s related to your “calling,” in other words your vocation, or purpose in the world.
 We also relate it to your career, your status, or reputation.
 The MC is associated with the Tenth House.